AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

 You can send an identical copy (or blind carbon copy) of emails sent by [!DNL Journey Optimizer] to a BCC inbox where they will be stored for compliance or archival purposes.

-To do this, enable the **[!UICONTROL BCC email]** optional feature at the channel surface level.
+To do this, enable the **[!UICONTROL BCC email]** optional feature at the channel configuration level.
 [Learn more](../configuration/archiving-support.md#bcc-email)

 ![](assets/preset-bcc.png)

-Additionally, when defining the **[!UICONTROL Bcc email]** address, make sure to use a subdomain that has a valid MX record configuration, otherwise the email surface processing will fail.
+Additionally, when defining the **[!UICONTROL Bcc email]** address, make sure to use a subdomain that has a valid MX record configuration, otherwise the email configuration processing will fail.

-If you get an error upon submitting the email surface, it means that the MX record is not configured for the subdomain of the address you entered.
+If you get an error upon submitting the email configuration, it means that the MX record is not configured for the subdomain of the address you entered.
 Contact your administrator for configuring the corresponding MX record or use another address with a valid MX record configuration.

 ## Sending to suppressed email addresses {#send-to-suppressed-email-addresses}